asnaencorerpg/asnaencorerpg.github.io/dox/aerConHidingandCollapsingCode.md

 /EndRegion
 ```

-The <code class="ce">identifier string</code> requires the quotes and acts as the title of the region when it is collapsed.
+The <code class="ce">identifier string``` requires the quotes and acts as the title of the region when it is collapsed.
 The region is collapsed by default.

 **To collapse and hide a section of code**